 Who They Are: Customers who have generated the most revenue for your store.

 Marketing Strategies: These customers have demonstrated a high willingness to pay.
-Consider premium offers, subscription tiers, luxury products, or value add cross/up-sells.
+Consider premium offers, subscription tiers, luxury products, or value add cross/up-sells to increase AOV.
 Don't waste margin on discounts.

 Promising - Faithful customers